Skip to main content

 Attending your first Academic Showcase?

 Not sure what to ask our presenters?
-Here are a few suggestions to begin the conversation:
+Here are a few suggestions to begin your conversation:

 • What drew your interest to this area of research?